Radon-Resistant Construction Basics and Techniques

 - Junction Box: Install an electrical junction box (outlet) in the attic for use with a vent fan, should, after testing for radon, a more robust system be needed.

-New home buyers may ask the builder about these features, and if not provided, may ask the builder to include them in the new home.
-If a home is tested after buyers move in and an elevated level of radon is discovered, the owners’ cost of fixing the problem can be much more.
-Constructing with RRNC in new homes can add value by protecting health and reducing costs for your customers.
+A new home buyer may ask the builder about these features, and if not provided, may ask the builder to include them in the new home.
+If a home is tested after the buyer moves in and an elevated level of radon is discovered, the owner's cost of fixing the problem can be much more.